crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

 ### UpdateShippingStatus

-This trigger adds a trigger called "UpdateShippingStatus" that automatically updates the `ShippingStatus` in the `Shipping` table when the `PartsArrived` value in the `Equipment` table is set to 'true'.
-The trigger calls the "AutoUpdateShippingStatus" function, which performs the update operation.
+This trigger adds a trigger called "UpdateShippingStatus" that automatically updates the `PartsArrived` column in the `Equipment` table when the `ShippingStatus` value in the `Shipping` table changes.

 ### UpdateEquipmentStatus

 This trigger adds a trigger called "UpdateEquipmentStatus" that automatically updates the `PartsArrived` column in the `Equipment` table when the `ShippingStatus` value in the `Shipping` table changes.
-The trigger calls the "AutoUpdateEquipmentStatus" function, which performs the update operation.

-## Error Handling
+## Constraints

-The stored procedures in the database include error handling to ensure proper handling of exceptions that may occur during data insertion.
-By using the `DECLARE EXIT HANDLER FOR SQLEXCEPTION` statement, the procedures are equipped to handle any SQL exceptions that might arise.

-In case of an exception, the error handling section within each stored procedure allows for customized actions to be taken.
-Some common error handling practices include logging the error, rolling back the transaction, and displaying an error message to the user.
-You can customize the error handling section as per your specific requirements.

-The error handling mechanism ensures that the database maintains data consistency and integrity, even in the event of unexpected errors during data insertion.
+The database includes the following constraints:

+- `ck_LastServiceDone` CHECK constraint on `Equipment` table to ensure that `LastServiceDate` and `LastServiceDone` are both NULL or both NOT NULL.
+- `ck_NextPNMDate` CHECK constraint on `Equipment` table to ensure that `NextPNMDate` is not earlier than the current date.
+- `ck_ServiceDate` CHECK constraint on `ServiceHistory` table to ensure that `ServiceDate` is not later than the current date.
+- `ck_ShippingDate` CHECK constraint on `Shipping` table to ensure that `ShippingDate` is not later than the current date.

 ## Contributing